franktpmvu/NeighborTrack/README.md

     out = {"target_bbox": location}
 ```

-tracker and invtracker is original ostrack, you can change it by yours.
+tracker and invtracker is original ostrack, you can change it by your SOT tracker.
 region = `[x,y,w,h]`
-image = image by your model input, for ostrack, it is `numpy.array(img[h,w,3(RGB])`
+image = image by your model input, for example ostrack's image = `numpy.array(img[h,w,3(RGB])`